ts050/Proto-git-cred/README.md

 Highly specific use case and passwords are stored in plain-text

 The account details go into individual <username>-details.sh files and and corresponding entries are made in the git-settings-helper.sh file

+TODO - Handling errors when special characters are present in username or password TODO - dbstore for credentials